VoidOne-App/VoidOne/README.md

 For runtime failures, include available terminal or debug output.

-Clear reports make it easier to reproduce and fix problems.
+Clear reports make issues easier to reproduce and resolve.

 ---